tigron/skeleton-error/README.md

 This library takes care of the error reporting.

-It will use Whoops and Sentry_Raven if their presence can be detected and the required configuration exists, otherwise it will fall back to its own basic error handler.
+It will use Whoops and Sentry if their presence can be detected and the required configuration exists, otherwise it will fall back to its own basic error handler.